HL7/fhir-us-ndh/input/pagecontent/index.md

 ### Overview

 #### NDH Concept
-**This diagram illustrates the conceptual framework of the NDH ecosystem.**
+**The diagram below represents the conceptual structure of the NDH ecosystem as presented by CMS at HIMSS 2023**

 ![ndhEcosystem](NDH-Ecosystem.png)